-Measuring dust with a Dylos air quality monitorAfter building my small dust collector I started obsessing over how much dust is actually in the air.
+Measuring dust with a Dylos air quality monitorAfter building my first small dust collector I started obsessing over how much dust is actually in the air.
 So I built my dust photographing box.
 That box is always able to pick up some airborne dust, but it's difficult to quantify.
 It's been suggested that I write a program to count the particles, but that's actually far easier said than done, once you consider black-level shifts, out of focus particles, overlaps, etc.

 So I put a $500 bid on a fluke particle counter on an E-bay, but it sold for $2000.
 Those things cost over $4000 new.